-Behavioral analysis is the analysis of individuals in groups, be it in social networks, networks of collaboration and co-authorship.
-The objective of this project is to analyze the behavior of individuals in their groups or communities modeled through graphs with attributes so that relevant communities can be evidenced.
-In this research, we make use of different approaches, such as algorithms of grouping in graphs with attributes for the detection of communities.
-Among the applications studied is the detection of groups for targeted marketing, detection of emotional homophily and dissemination of information.
+Behavioral analysis is the analysis of individuals in groups, whether in social networks, collaboration networks and co-authorship.
+The objective, in this project, is to analyze the behavior of individuals in their groups or communities modeled by means of graphs with attributes, in order to be able to highlight relevant communities.
+In this research, different approaches are used, such as grouping algorithms in graphs with attributes for the detection of communities.
+Among the applications studied are the detection of groups for targeted marketing (target marketing), detection of emotional homophilia (emotion homophily) and the dissemination of information (spread of information).

 - Eduardo Bezerra

 - Kele Belloze

 - Gustavo Guedes (Coordinator)

 - Francis Steen (UCLA)